 All children attending Layton School have a right to experience the whole of the Early Years Foundation Stage / National Curriculum and R.E.
-All pupils will be offered full access to as broad and balanced an education as possible whilst being differentiated, where appropriate, to meet their needs.
+All pupils will be offered full access to as broad and balanced an education as possible whilst being adapted, where appropriate, to meet their needs.

 Layton School liaises with the Local Authority SEN/D department for advice and support from a range of services.
 This is done via the SENCO.

 We are proud to work with a range of external agencies as continued support for children and families ensuring their educational, health and social needs are met.
-There are options in the side menu to direct you to information about Layton’s Offer for SEND.

-Mrs Julie Barr – BEd (Hons) NPQH
+Mrs Julie Barr – BEd (Hons) NPQH, Post Graduate Certificate SENCO Award

 How We Make Our Services Available To All